 (3) A team must name minimum 4 and can name maximum 6 athletes to its squad at the Youth Championships;

-(5) One overage athlete is allowed (maximum one year overage) if a team has only three U23 athletes;
+(5) One over age athlete is allowed (maximum one year overage) if a team has only three U23 athletes;

 (6) This is a separate competition and if an athlete has played in other EGCA competitions or represent another club during the year it doesn’t prevent him / her to participate in this tournament;